Skutumpah Road is a challenging stretch of road between Utah and Arizona.

 Evidence of surviving the worst ten miles (16 KM) comes when the road improves slightly to less rutted and constant washboard.
 Now, it is like driving along a ten-mile (16 KM) long Texas Gate.
 The jaw is kept open to protect the teeth.

 In several places washes have swept sand across the road and although they are powder dry now, the tires are once again fighting for traction.
-The tools of trade, in these parts, are the road grader and the front-end loader as humans and nature compete for superiority.
+The tools of trade, in these parts, are the road grader and the front-end loader as humans and nature compete for supremacy.

 The pink cliffs in the distance hosting Bryce Canyon National Park

 At one high point on the road, the vistas are breathtaking in every direction.
 They are completely expansive and, unfortunately, cannot be photographed in any meaningful way.
 Parking on the narrow roadside and taking a short walk through scattered sagebrush, yucca and cactus on red sand allows absorbing the overwhelming 360 degree view.